Содержание

 Before using rsync to synchronize files and directories between different computers, make sure that the following requirements are met:

-The package rsync
+The package rsync is

 installed.